keshav55/MySite/index.md

 I'm **Keshav Rao**, a High School **Developer** and **Entrepreneur**.

-I enjoy _writing_, playing sports, thinking of new ideas, and building things.
+I enjoy writing, playing sports, thinking of new ideas, and building things.

 Currently working on [PeerEditr](www.peereditr.com).